Copyright 1994 - 2023 Bill's Bible Basics

 My Father's Habits, My Opinion Concerning Cigarette Smoking, My First Kiss And Old Furnace Mouth, Selfish Smokers And Do Unto Others, God Lets Us Stew In Our Juice So That We Learn From Our Mistakes And Experiences, Parents And Disciplining Children, A Pit Of Your Own Making, Stubbornly Ignoring The Warnings For Years, The Greedy American Tobacco Industry And The Tobacco Lobby, Statistics Concerning Global Smokers And Mortality Rates, A Quarter Of Your Life Unnecessarily Lost Due To Smoking Habit, Television Cigarette Commercials And Tobacco Industry Icons, A Message To My Christian Brethren, Sitting In The Muck And Mire Of Our Own Rebellion And Sins, Our Body Is The Temple Of God's Holy Spirit, Polluting And Defiling Temple And Sanctuary Of Our Body, Him Shall God Destroy, Turning Our Bodies Into Abominable Things Through Smoking, Glorify God In Your Body, Vices And The Demons Of Addiction, Satan Has Been A Liar And Murderer From The Very Beginning, Ye Shall Not Surely Die, Don't Let Sin Reign In Your Body, Lusting After Cigarettes, Yield Yourself To God, Ugly Agonizing End Of A Smoker's Life, Resist Dominion Of Addiction, Chained Slave To Nicotine Addiction, Fruit Of Your Addiction May Be Death, Paul's Flesh Vs Spirit Battle

 As a small number of my longtime friends will know, I have a rather strong opinion when it comes to the issue of smoking.
-My own father was a heavy smoker while I was growing up over forty years ago.
-While he at first smoked cigarettes -- Lucky Strikes as I recall -- he later switched to smoking cigars, -- King Edward -- in the erroneous belief that they were not quite as hazardous to his health as cigarettes.
+My own father was a heavy smoker while I was growing up over fifty years ago.
+While he at first smoked cigarettes -- Lucky Strikes as I recall -- he later switched to smoking cigars -- King Edward -- in the erroneous belief that they were not quite as hazardous to his health as cigarettes.
 My dad would smoke in the house as he watched weekend sports, as well as in the car while he drove us kids to some particular outing.
 Today, decades later, considering what has been discovered regarding the danger of secondhand smoke, I have found myself looking back and questioning my dad's seeming lack of concern for us kids who were forced to breath in the cigarette smoke in an enclosed environment, such as in the car.

 Quite frankly, I consider cigarette smoking to be a dirty, disgusting habit.
 I do not allow anyone to smoke in my home.
 Even finding cigarette butts that were discarded by neighbors laying in the doorway outside my front door will perturb me.
 In fact, I am so sensitive, that just the whiff of cigarette smoke passing through the air can be enough to immediately clog up my sinuses.
 It is like a natural defense mechanism, or perhaps it is an allergic reaction, I suppose.
 The stench of cigarette smoke in someone's hair, or on their clothing, utterly repulses me.
 While they appear to be oblivious to it, having grown accustomed to it, I am most certainly not.